Research Snapshot

 - Agreement: moderate

-The important signal is not just that prices fell.
+The important indicator is not just that prices fell.
 It is that the consensus path remains below spot after the fall.
 That keeps the balance of risk tilted toward more downside unless a new weather or crop shock interrupts the unwind.

 Why this matters